OCAP Common Download

-TSBroadcaster includes a common download capability.
-When a common download is requested, it builds a Code Version Table (CVT) which it passes to TSOOBPlayer for injection in the out-of-band forward direction channel (FDC) or delivery via DSG broadcast tunnel type 5.
-TSBroadcaster places the signed code image in a DSM-CC data carousel which is referenced by the CVT and plays these out in-band at a designated frequency (defined in the CVT).
+Commond Download is a protocol for OpenCable-certified hosts for the purpose of updating any of the firmware objects used in the host device.
+It is intended for OpenCable devices using CableCARDs and provides a means for downloading new code images to specific tru2way (OCAP) devices.
+S&T's TSBroadcaster CDL provides a common download capability.
+When a download is requested, it builds a Code Version Table (CVT) Type 2 which it streams through the the out-of-band, either via traditional OOB or via DSG broadcast tunnel type 5.
+TSBroadcaster places the signed code image in a DSM-CC data carousel which is referenced by the CVT and plays these out in-band at a designated frequency (defined in the CVT) or via a DSG Application Tunnel.
+The code image may also be signalled to be present on a tftp server.

 As mandated in the Common Download Specification 2.0, CVTs delivered via DSG need to be part of a secure PKCS#7 data structure signed with the MSO Code Verification Certificate (CVC).
 You can use UniSoft's OCAP Security File Generator (OCAP SFG) to sign a CVT in this manner.